The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 Even at the highest levels, there are moments when execution drifts — not because of unclear strategy, but because of the quiet chemistry that shapes how attention moves.
 You plan to focus on the work that compounds value, yet find yourself starting somewhere else.
 The day remains full, […]

-Reward-Escape Pattern in Daily Execution
+Reward-Avoidance Pattern in Daily Execution